Top 5 Prototyping Tools for 2024

 While Figma is excellent for early stage concepts, advanced prototyping is still not perfect, and it’s unlikely that designer can create a prototype that’s ready for user testing.

 In 2023 Figma added a lot of features that simplify interactive prototyping, yet Figma’s inputs are still limited, and UX researchers can’t test any actions that require users to enter information.
 The tool makes it difficult to create dynamic user flows that adapt to user interaction.

 Add interactions to your prototypes made in Figma.
 Use a plugin for importing Figma designs to UXPin for interactive prototyping.
 Check out the tutorial: Quick Tutorial: Make Figma prototypes interactive in UXPin.

-One interesting Adobe UX prototyping feature is Auto-Animate which can help save time for specific interactions.
-With Auto-Animate, you create the first and last frame of an animation sequence and Adobe XD fills in the rest.
-The feature doesn’t work for all animations, but it saves a significant amount of time when creating something like a parallax effect.
+One interesting Adobe UX prototyping feature was Auto-Animate which saved time for specific interactions.
+With Auto-Animate, you could create the first and last frame of an animation sequence and Adobe XD filled in the rest.
+The feature didn’t work for all animations, but it saved a significant amount of time when creating something like a parallax effect.

-Invision’s DSM (Design System Management) is handy for managing your design system and providing developers with CSS and starter code at handoffs.
+Invision has a great Design System Management feature, which is handy for managing your design system and providing developers with CSS and starter code at handoffs.
 DSM integrates with Storybook so that designers and developers can sync their design systems.
 Unfortunately, designers can’t use the code components to build prototypes like you can with UXPin Merge.